Algorithmic Writing Assistance on Jobseekers’ Resumes Increases Hires

 Issue Date

-There is a strong association between the quality of the writing in a resume for new labor market entrants and whether those entrants are ultimately hired.
-We show that this relationship is, at least partially, causal: a field experiment in an online labor market was conducted with nearly half a million jobseekers in which a treated group received algorithmic writing assistance.
-Treated jobseekers experienced an 8% increase in the probability of getting hired.
-Contrary to concerns that the assistance is taking away a valuable signal, we find no evidence that employers were less satisfied.
-We present a model in which better writing is not a signal of ability but helps employers ascertain ability, which rationalizes our findings.
+There is a strong association between writing quality in resumes for new labor market entrants and whether they are ultimately hired.
+We show this relationship is, at least partially, causal: in a field experiment in an online labor market with nearly half a million jobseekers, treated jobseekers received algorithmic writing assistance on their resumes.
+Treated jobseekers were hired 8% more often.
+Contrary to concerns that the assistance takes away a valuable signal, we find no evidence that employers were less satisfied.
+We present a model where better writing does not signal ability but helps employers ascertain ability, rationalizing our findings.